Softball in the 1950s and 1960s

-Below you can see the winners of gold, silver and bronze medals from the 4 editions of Summer Olympics in which softball was a part of.
+Below you can see the winners of gold, silver, and bronze medals from the 4 editions of the Summer Olympics in which softball was a part.

 Softball’s popularity across the world

-As international softball tournaments began to take place, so began the increase in the game’s popularity all around the globe.
-Countries where softball is extremely popular other then the US are Japan, Australia, New Zealand.
-Japan is a gold medal winner from the 2008 Beijing Olympics so there is no surprise that softball is so popular in Japan.
-To show you how much softball is popular in Japan – a game was held in Tokyo Dome in 2016 between USA and Japan which had more then 30000 people in attendance.
+As international softball tournaments took place, so began the increase in the game’s popularity all around the globe.
+Countries, where softball is extremely popular other than the US, are Japan, Australia, New Zealand.
+Japan is a gold medal winner from the 2008 Beijing Olympics, so there is no surprise that softball is so popular in Japan.
+To show you how much softball is popular in Japan–they held a game in Tokyo Dome in 2016 between USA and Japan, which had more than 30000 people in attendance.

-In New Zealand softball became popular way back in the 1930s and is generally played by men now.
-New Zealand’s woman’s national team has qualified for the Olympics once in Sydney 2000 and didn’t won a medal.
-In Australia, on the other hand, softball is generally a woman’s sport and their national team in quite successful, winning 4 Olympic medals.
+In New Zealand, softball became popular way back in the 1930s and is played by men now.
+New Zealand’s woman’s national team has qualified for the Olympics once in Sydney 2000 and didn’t win a medal.
+In Australia, softball is a woman’s sport, and their national team in quite successful, winning 4 Olympic medals.

 The game in the modern day

-You can see now why softball is so popular around the world and why it just keep growing.
-A sport that has been around for more then 130 years now has many tournaments across the world, both amateur and professional and will also be featured in the next Olympics which have all surely contributed to it’s growing popularity.
-It is just a lot of joy and fun to play this great game so if you get a chance to play you should give it a try.
+You can see now why softball is so popular around the world and why it just keeps growing.
+A sport that has been around for more than 130 years now has many tournaments across the world, both amateur and professional, and will also be featured in the next Olympics, which have all surely contributed to its growing popularity.
+It is just a lot of joy and fun to play this great game, so if you have time to play, you should try it.